There was a time before endless notifications, doom scrolling, and digital exhaustion.

 I grew up in the era of cassette tapes, vinyl records, bookstores, and long walks without a phone in my hand.
 I’ve always been drawn to the spirit of the 1920s through the 1960s — the worlds of Hemingway, Fitzgerald, Kerouac, Frida Kahlo, Picasso, Tarkovsky, jazz musicians, poets, drifters, and dreamers.

-I often find myself wondering what it would have been like to sit beside them in a dimly lit café… to wander Paris in the rain… to share pipe tabacco and conversation with artists who still believed the world had soul.
+I often find myself wondering what it would have been like to sit beside them in a dimly lit café… to wander Paris in the rain… to share pipe tobacco and conversation with artists who still believed the world had soul...

 These are not stories about changing history or saving the world.